QualiBlock/.github/profile/README.md

 ## Working Together (Coming Soon)

-Once we're established, we'll work with the community to solve technology's latest problems, helping everyone move forward faster.
+Once we're established, we'll work with the community to solve technology's latest problems, helping everyone move forward in technologies and innovations.

 ## Our Values